This blog may contain affiliate links. Read our disclosure policy for more info.

-- Upper Kananaskis Lake — it’s a huge, picturesque lake surrounded by sweeping mountain vistas, woodlands, hiking paths, and ski lines.
-Regardless of the season, there is lots to do and see at this lake.
+- Upper Kananaskis Lake – This is a huge, picturesque lake surrounded by sweeping mountain vistas, woodlands, hiking paths, and ski lines.
+Regardless of the season, there is lots to do and see at Upper Kananaskis Lake!

 - Nakiska Ski Area – Located in the Kananaskis Valley, Nakiska Ski Area is one of the most affordable resorts in the Rocky Mountains, as well as one of the best locations to ski near Banff.
 It’s a full-size ski resort with a verticle fall of 735 meters (2,411 feet) and a 3.3-km (2-mile) longest run.

-- Kananaskis Nordic Spa – This is one of the most exquisite spas in the Rocky Mountains, with access to the Hydrotherapy cycle (Five Pools), the Eucalyptus Steam Room, Alchemist Steam Room, Finnish Sauna, Banyan & Barrel Saunas, and the Exfoliation Cabin starting at $119 CAD.
+- Kananaskis Nordic Spa – This is one of the most exquisite spas in the Rocky Mountains!
+The Kananaskis Nordic Spa gives you access to the Hydrotherapy cycle (Five Pools), the Eucalyptus Steam Room, the Alchemist Steam Room, the Finnish Sauna, Banyan & Barrel Saunas, and the Exfoliation Cabin starting at $129 CAD.

 Canmore is one of Alberta’s best mountainside tourist towns.
 But unlike Banff, Jasper, and Lake Louise, Canmore isn’t actually located within one of Canada’s National Parks – making it cheaper and more accessible for everyone.